 - PHONE (Phone numbers): removing any non-digit characters and leading zeros.

 - GEN (Gender): trimming leading and trailing whitespace and convert all characters to lowercase.
-If the result does not match with “m” or “f”, an empty string will be used (because it’s an invalid value, there is no use to match it)
+If the result does not match with “m” or “f”, an empty string is used (because it’s an invalid value, it is futile to attempt a match)

 - DOBY (Birth Year): removing any non-digit characters and get first 4 digits.